DmitriiSer/Lister/README.md

 - [x] ~~ISSUE: Fixed some issues with session expiration mechanism~~

 ##### Changelog:
+- v0.2.22 Fixed the issue with hidden content in additional columns
+- v0.2.21 Fixed the issue with incorrect checkbox behavior in the list editor.
+Fixed 'Wrong request' message that pops up when you log out
- -v0.2.20 Fixed the issue on iOS platform when application window in Mobile Safari was not scaling properly to fit the screen
+- v0.2.20 Fixed the issue on iOS platform when application window in Mobile Safari was not scaling properly to fit the screen
 - v0.2.19 Truncate list title on list thumbnail if length of text is bigger than 15 symbols
 - v0.2.18 Fixed some issues with session expiration mechanism
 - v0.2.17 Created a session counter that is responsible for logging a user out when his session is expired